dferrazm/sell_object/README.md

 product.to_shopping_uol
 ```

-In this case, this will generate the XML used by `Shopping UOL` in its search engine, based on the `product` attributes.
+In this case, this will generate a XML snippet element with the `product` attributes that goes inside the final XML used by `Shopping UOL` in its search engine.

 ### Mapping the attributes